 Overview of Scindapsus Treubii ‘Dark Form’

-Scindapsus treubii ‘dark form’ is a species from the family of Araceae and is characterized by a slow-growing climbing vine.
+Scindapsus Treubii ‘Dark Form’ is a species from the Araceae family characterized by a slow-growing climbing vine.

-It boasts of lance-shaped, glossy, dark green, or nearly black leaves and flowers on a spadix.
+It boasts lance-shaped, glossy, dark green, or nearly black leaves and flowers on a spadix.

 |Botanical Name||Scindapsus treubii ‘Dark Form’|